Jane Stewart (executive): Background

 Stewart attended Randolph Macon—a women's college in Lynchburg, Virginia—then transferred to Ohio Wesleyan University to study history and education, where she graduated with a bachelor's degree in 1939.
 During this time, she was involved in history and sociology clubs in addition to the Y.W.C.A and being a member of a sorority.
 She gave back to her school through monetary contributions and served on the board of directors during the mid 1960s.
 She also served on the public relations committees of many organizations including the New York State Salvation Army and the American Foundation for Religion and Psychiatry.

 She retired in 1968 at the age of 51 and married John Mapes the same year.
 The pair moved to a quaint Phoenix suburb, Litchfield Park, where Stewart regularly volunteered with nonprofit organizations, including the library board.
 There is no clear documentation on her religious beliefs but she was an active member of the Dutch Reformed Church in New York.

-Following years of struggle with amyotrophic lateral sclerosis (ALS), Stewart committed suicide in Litchfield Park, Arizona on September 7, 1990.
+Following years of struggle with amyotrophic lateral sclerosis (ALS), Stewart died by suicide in Litchfield Park, Arizona on September 7, 1990.